benbalter/benbalter.github.com/_posts/2012-10-01-welcome-to-the-post-cms-world.md

 It's cheaper, it's faster, it's simpler, it's worry free, and in my opinion, it's the future.
 Welcome to the post-CMS world.

-[^3]: Requesting a page that doesn't exist will require WordPress to run multiple database queries to attempt to find the page, a request that would most likely not be cached in the event that the 404 was sent in error.
+[^3]: Requesting a page that doesn't exist will require WordPress to run multiple database queries to attempt to find the page, a request that would most likely not be cached if the 404 was sent in error.

 [^4]: GitHub's build queue has been backing up every once in a while as of late, but if a change isn't instantaneous, I'm okay with that.